-Power consumption of a computer shall be measured and tested from an ac source to the UUT.
+Power consumption of a computer shall be measured and tested from an AC source to the UUT.

-The UUT must be connected to an Ethernet network switch capable of the UUT's highest and lowest network speeds.
+The UUT must be connected to an Ethernet network switch capable of the UUT's maximum network speed.
 The network connection must be live during all tests.